lmangani/crow-metrics/docs/manual.md

     Return the gauge with the given name and tags.
 If no such gauge is found, it throws an exception.
 See [Metrics objects](#metrics-objects) below for the gauge object API.

+  - `removeGauge(name, tags = {})`

+    Remove the gauge with the given name and tags.
+This forcefully "expires" a gauge in the same way that counters and distributions can be implicitly expired with the `expire` option.

   - `distribution(name, tags = {}, percentiles = this.percentiles, error = this.error)`

     Return a new or existing distribution with the given name and tags.
 If `percentiles` or `error` is non-null, they will override the registry defaults.
 See [Metrics objects](#metrics-objects) below for the distribution object API.